drawpile/drawpile.github.io/_posts/2025-03-30-dev-update.markdown

 The vague idea of a roadmap for the protocol-related changes are:

 * Clipping groups and explicit alpha preserve, see below.
-* Fixing the indirect mode blend mdoe so that it doesn't look weird on soft brushes.
+* Fixing the indirect mode blend mode so that it doesn't look weird on soft brushes.
 * Adding a "compare density" brush blend mode, which is actually the above indirect blend mode.
 * Making selections mask brushes.
 That is, when there's a selection, the brush strokes will not spill out of it.
 * Letting you use arbitrary blend modes for MyPaint brushes.